Photo: Samuel Lim

 So you've decided to become Singapore's next Fandi Ahmad and you're raring to go kick some footballs on your quest to becoming Singapore's upcoming star.
 There is only one problem, with so many types of football boots out there, do you know which is the most suitable for you?

 In this article, we explore the appropriate footwear required for football.
-The footwear you choose highly depends on the type of playing surfaces you intend to play on.
-But first, let's look at some simple tips on how to choose a pair of boots.
+The footwear you choose highly depends on the type of surface you intend to play on.
+First, let's take a look at some simple tips on how to choose a pair of football boots.

 1. Find a good sports store

-It is important to find the most suitable boots for you hence, you may want to skip your neighbourhood shop if they only have limited varieties and a few brands availabile.
-Go to a big sports store to ensure you have the best selection for choosing.
+It is important to find the most suitable boots for you hence, you may want to skip your neighbourhood shop if they only have limited varieties and a few brands available.
+Go to a bigger sports store to ensure you have the best selection for choosing.

 Don't go to a shop and ask for any pair of boots.
 That's like going to a handphone shop and buying any phone.
 Know the brands and models!
-Do some prior research first on the specficitations of the boots.
-And I don't mean watching Nike or adidas commercials.
+Do some prior research first on the specifications of the boots.
+And I don't mean watching Nike or Adidas commercials.
 There are also affordable and reliable brands you can find in Singapore other than the usual big few.
 Ultimately, you need to choose a pair of boots that is going to be worth every penny of yours.

 3. Try the boots on

 It may seem really silly to even add this in, but some people make this mistake.
-Don't ever buy a pair of boots just because you think they look cool.
-Or because Cristiano Ronaldo or Lionel Messi wears them.
+Don't ever buy a pair of boots just because you think they look cool or because Cristiano Ronaldo or Lionel Messi endorses them.
 Buy them only if you feel comfortable in them.
 If it feels too tight, try the next pair of boots.
 Never sacrifice comfort over price or looks.

 The next part of this guide goes through the different types of boots available.
 In football, boots are distinguished by their outsoles.
 There are 3 main types of surfaces you can play on in Singapore.
-Natural turf or grass, astroturf (artificial turf) and hard ground which you find at street soccer courts.
+Natural turf/grass, astroturf (artificial turf) and hard ground which you find at street soccer courts.

-The most popular boots are the ones with molded cleats (or studs).
+The most popular boots are the ones with moulded cleats (or studs).
 These are the most versatile and common kind of boots used by casual players.
-These are boots with either blades or conical studs underneath, molded from plastic.
+These are boots with either blades or conical studs underneath, moulded from plastic.